 To access the Localization editor, you must be a OnceHub Administrator.

-- Dynamic values: Time zone names, days of the week, month names, and countries
+- Dynamic values, including time zone names, days of the week, month names, and countries.

 - Date format